 Every working parent knows the grind, and how important it is to find and to keep the right balance between doing a lot (good) and doing too much (bad).

-Experts suggest that parents with lots to handle at home and on the job can begin to address the situation by thinking about two questions:
+Experts suggest that parents with lots to handle at home and on the job can begin to address the situation by thinking about two basic questions:

-But with many of the roles we occupy in the two key areas of our lives, namely our professions (very important) and our families (very very important), we don't really want to set any limits.
+But with many of the roles we occupy in the two key areas of our lives - namely our professions (very important) and our families (very very important) - we don't really want to set any limits.
 We want to give everything we can to every situation.

 But this, of course, can be a disastrous approach.
 You can't give everything to every aspect of your life.
 If you try to do this, it's the classic recipe for burnout.

 Therefore, time management experts recommend that we consciously prioritise among the multiple roles that we have.
 Trade-offs are inevitably going to be part of the package.

-Separating and integrating roles.
-Some people seek to establish a strict boundary between job and home life, or between personal and professional realms.
+In managing these multiple roles, some people seek to establish a strict boundary between job and home life, or between personal and professional realms.
 Others feel better mixing things up.

 Deciding what your preferred style is with separating or integrating roles can also help to cope with modern role demands.